-Child's Skill Area Sample Component Recommended Play or Communication Activities for Stimulating the Development of Skills Physical (or motor) skills Reaching and grabbing: to organize planned eye and hand movements, control and strengthen muscles Play: 1) Provide ways for your child to see, hear, feel, move freely, and touch you.
+Child's Skill Area Sample Component Recommended Play or Communication Activities for Stimulating the Development of Skills Physical (or motor) skills Reaching and grabbing: to organize planned eye and hand movements, control and strengthen muscles Play: I) Provide ways for your child to see, hear, feel, move freely, and touch you.
 Slowly move colorful things for your child to see and reach for.
 2) Give your child clean, safe household things to handle, bang, and drop.
-Social skills Communicating interests and needs: to express self through verbal and nonverbal skills Communicate: 1) Smile and laugh with your child.
+Social skills Communicating interests and needs: to express self through verbal and nonverbal skills Communicate: I) Smile and laugh with your child.
 Talk to your child.
 Get a conversation going by imitating your child's sounds or gestures.
 2) Respond to your child's sounds and interests.
 Call your child's name and see your child respond.
 3) Tell your child the names of things and people.
-Cognitive skills Seeing, hearing, moving, touching: to stimulate exploration for learning; recognize people, things, and sounds; and compare sizes and shapes Play: 1) Provide ways for your baby to see, hear, move arms and legs freely, and touch you.
+Cognitive skills Seeing, hearing, moving, touching: to stimulate exploration for learning; recognize people, things, and sounds; and compare sizes and shapes Play: I) Provide ways for your baby to see, hear, move arms and legs freely, and touch you.
 2) Give your child clean, safe household things to handle, bang, and drop.
 Let your child make noise with different objects.
-3) Play the "Where is it?" game.
-4) Encourage your child to put small, clean, and safe objects in and out of a container.
-5) Play the stacking game.
+3) Play peekaboo.
+4) Encourage your child to move small, clean, and safe objects in and out of a container.
+5) Play the "Fill 'er Up" game.
 6) Read a picture book with your child.
-7)Talk, ask questions, and allow your toddler to ask you some questions.
-Emotional (or affective) skills Having appropriate emotional reactions to own efforts and other people, and receiving and expressing appropriate affection Play: Through all play activities, the child learns the rewards of focus, effort, and learning.
+7) Talk, ask questions, and allow your toddler to ask you some questions.
+Emotional (or affective) skills Having appropriate emotional reactions to own efforts and other people, and receiving and expressing appropriate affection Play:Through all play activities, the child learns the rewards of focus, effort, and learning.
 The child receives praise and self-satisfaction with accomplishment.
-1) Let your child make noise with different objects.
+I) Let your child make noise with different objects.
 Watch your child's pleasure at making noise.
-2) Encourage your child to pass an object to and from the hands.
+2) Encourage your child to pass an object from hand to hand.
 Respond to and praise your child's efforts.
-Communicate: 1) Look into your child's eyes (especially while feeding) and smile often.
+Communicate: I) Look into your child's eyes (especially while feeding) and smile often.
 See your child smile at you.
-2) Help your child feel secure with a consistent, familiar adult interaction.
+2) Help your child feel secure with consistent interaction.
 3) Show your child that you love them.
 4) Establish healthy and fun routines with your child.